 2. Does the translation team really know my complex needs?

 So, how can you be certain you have found the right partner?
 Just test them.
-Provide a translation test that challenges their translation, research and writing skills.
+Give them a translation test that challenges their translation, research and writing skills.
 Once they pass the test and are onboarded in your translation team, you should monitor them.
 Have your team review their first few projects, and then share the feedback.
 Feedback is crucial!
 The more feedback you send to a translation team, the better they will know you.
 The final result will more accurately reflect your style and brand values.

-3. Your brand is everything you do
+3. Your brand is in everything you do

 So, in order to have good translations, you have to start by having a good source text.
-In the Electronics industry, it is common to have non-natives (and non-linguists) creating content in English.
+In the electronics industry, it is common to have non-natives (and non-linguists) creating content in English.
 The result is not always the best.
 This makes the translator’s work much harder because the meaning cannot be understood properly.

 Try to review your source content.
 Especially if you plan to have it translated and it has high visibility.
 You will see the difference in the translation.

-4. Language Lead, the custodian of quality
+4. Language Lead, the guardian of quality

 5. Communication, an open circuit